EZ-Robotics/EZ-Template/ez-template-docs/docs/turn_movements.md

 ### pid_turn_min_set()
-Sets the max power of the drive when the robot is within `start_i`.
-This only enables when `i` is enabled, and when the movement is greater then `start_i`.
+The minimum power for turns when kI and startI are enabled.

-`min` the minimum speed the robot will turn at when integral is being used
+`min` new clipped speed
 <Tabs
   groupId="examples12"
   defaultValue="proto"